-We understand that present plans are to construct a new shop building at the site.
-Reportedly, the new shop building will be a single-story structure with a base and/or ground floor footprint of approximately 850 square feet (i.e., 25' x 34').
-Support for the new shop building is anticipated to consist primarily of conventional shallow continuous (strip) footings although some individual (spread) column-type footings are also possible.
-Structural loading, although unavailable at this time, is expected to result in maximum dead plus live continuous (strip) footings and individual (spread) column footings on the order of 1.5 to 2.5 kips per lineal foot (klf) and 10 to 25 kips, respectively.
-Additionally, we understand that the project will also include a new paved parking lot.
-Further, we anticipate that storm water from hard and/or impervious surfaces (i.e., roofs and pavements) will be collected for on-site treatment and possible disposal.
+Based on a review of the proposed site development plan, we understand that present plans for the project will consist of the construction of four (4) new residential structures at the site.
+Reportedly, the new residential structures will be single-family and/or duplex wood-frame structures with a base and/or ground floor footprint of about 946 and 1,892 square feet, respectively.
+Support for the proposed new single-family and/or duplex structures is anticipated to consist primarily of conventional shallow continuous (strip) footings although some individual (spread) column-type footings are also likely.
+Structural loading information, although currently unavailable, is expected to result in maximum dead plus live continuous (strip) and individual (spread) column-type footings loads on the order of about 2.0 to 3.0 kips per lineal foot (klf) and 10 to 25 kips, respectively.

+Additionally, we understand that the project will also include new paved surfaces for both automobile parking and drive areas as well as new public street improvements to the easterly north bound lane of Pheasant Avenue SE.
+Further, we understand that stormwater from hard and/or impervious surfaces (i.e., roofs and pavements), will be collected for on-site treatment and possible disposal in a stormwater facility located near the northwesterly portion of the site.

 Earthwork and grading for the project is unknown at this time.
-However, based on the relatively flat-lying nature of the proposed shop building site, we anticipate that relatively minor cuts and/or fills of one (1) to two (2) feet will be required.
+However, based on the relatively flat-lying to gently sloping nature of the proposed residential site, we anticipate that relatively minor cuts and/or fills of about two (2) to four (4) feet will be required.